FarmLogs/pysobus/README.md

 # PySOBUS
 ##Python ISOBUS Libraries

-This library provides proprietary ISOBUS message specifications and decoding tools for messages relevant to yield calculation.
-AFS700 and GreenStar 2600/2630 monitors have been tested.
+This library provides ISOBUS message specifications and decoding tools for proprietary messages that are not publicly defined.
+The initial focus is on messages that are relevant to yield calculation.
 Message specifications are stored in the file pysobus/message_definitions.csv in the following format:
 * pgn_id: parameter group number
 * manufacturer: equipment manufacturer, i.e., John Deere, Case, etc.